-Example 10 - The country-to-country exemption - Section 10B(2)(b)
+Example 10 - The country-to-country exemption [section 10B(2)(b)]

-Resident Company A holds 100% of the participation rights and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C. Both foreign companies are incorporated and effectively managed in Foreign Country D. Foreign Company C pays a foreign dividend to Foreign Company B.
+Resident Company A holds 100% of the participation rights and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C. Both foreign companies are incorporated and effectively managed in Foreign Country D and are residents of that country.
+Foreign Company C pays a foreign dividend to Foreign Company B.

-Foreign Company B is a CFC in relation to Resident Company A since the latter company holds 100% of its participation rights and voting rights.
+Foreign Company B is a CFC in relation to Resident Company A, since the latter company holds 100% of its participation rights and voting rights.
 Under section 9D(2A) Foreign Company B is deemed to be a resident for purposes of the definition of "gross income" in section 1(1).
 Therefore, the foreign dividend paid by Foreign Company C to Foreign Company B is included in Foreign Company B's gross income for purposes of determining its net income under section 9D(2A).

-The foreign dividend is exempt from normal tax under section 10B(2)(b) since it was paid to Foreign Company B by another foreign company (Foreign Company C) and both foreign companies are residents of the same country.
+The foreign dividend is exempt from normal tax under section 10B(2)(b), since it was paid to Foreign Company B by another foreign company (Foreign Company C) and both foreign companies are residents of the same country.
 The effect of the exemption under section 10B(2)(b) is that the foreign dividend will not form part of Foreign Company B's net income and hence will not be attributed to Resident Company A under section 9D(2).

-Example 11 - Country-to-country exemption - Foreign companies effectively managed in the same country - Section 10B(2)(b)
+Example 11 - Country-to-country exemption - Foreign companies effectively managed in the same country [section 10B(2)(b)]

-Resident Company A holds 100% of the participation and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C. Foreign company B is incorporated and effectively managed in Foreign Country D. Foreign Company C is incorporated in Foreign Country E but effectively managed in Foreign Country D.
+Resident Company A holds 100% of the participation and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C.

+Foreign company B is incorporated and effectively managed in Foreign Country D and is a resident of that country.
+Foreign Company B is not considered to be tax resident under another country's domestic tax law.

-Under the domestic tax law of Foreign Country D, Foreign Company C is tax resident in Country D because its place of effective management is in Country D. Under the domestic tax law of Foreign Country E, Foreign Company C is prima facie also tax resident in Country E because it is incorporated in Country E. However, Country E's domestic tax law provides that a resident does not include a person who is deemed to be exclusively a resident of another country for purposes of the application of an applicable tax treaty.
+Foreign Company C is incorporated in Foreign Country E but effectively managed in Foreign Country D. Under the domestic tax law of Foreign Country D, Foreign Company C is tax resident in Country D because its place of effective management is in Country D. Under the domestic tax law of Foreign Country E, Foreign Company C is prima facie also tax resident in Country E because it is incorporated in Country E. However, Country E's domestic tax law provides that a resident does not include a person who is deemed to be exclusively a resident of another country for purposes of the application of an applicable tax treaty.
 Under the tax treaty between Foreign Country D and Foreign Country E, Foreign Company C is treated as being exclusively resident where it is effectively managed.
 Accordingly, Foreign Company C is tax resident in Foreign Country D only.